Laura GIRAUD

 2013–2014

-• Co-organizer of the final conference for the program “Localized Analysis of the 2012 Elections: A Case Study of the PACA Region,” University of Nice Sophia-Antipolis (Nice, March 2013).
+• Co-organizer of the closing conference for the program “Localized Analysis of the 2012 Elections: A Case Study of the PACA Region,” University of Nice Sophia-Antipolis (Nice, March 2013).

 • Co-organizer of the “Political Studies” research seminar at the ERMES laboratory, University of Nice Sophia Antipolis (Nice, 6 sessions).